cardano-scaling/alba/design/design.md

 Hash functions evolve, old ones get broken (SHA-1), and so our ALBA implementation shouldn't get stuck with an inefficient / broken hash function.
-Moreover, the user might want to instantiate ALBA with a PRF (e.g. AES) instead of a hash function modeled as a random oracle for better theoretical guarantees.
+Moreover, the user might want to instantiate ALBA with a PRF (e.g. AES) instead of a hash function modeled as a random oracle for better theoretical guarantees, or a circuit friendly hash function to be used in a proof system.
 With Rust's advanced trait system, making the hash function generic should be easy, and the runtime code performance should be fast due to compile time function resolution.
+The user would, however, be responsible for the security of the provided hash function.

 Moreover, we should *require* users to provide their own hash function.
 One reason is that when ALBA is used alongside other sub-protocols, that also